Politically Correct Bedtime Stories: Writing style, common themes and recurring elements

 The book features many recurring themes and elements throughout the story.
 One recurring element is the alternate spellings of "wommon" and "womyn" (instead of "woman" and "women").
 Additionally, the inclusion of distinctly modern concepts (such as Goldilocks being a rogue biologist, or Red Riding Hood bringing her grandmother mineral water) is common throughout the book, in keeping with the concept of "updating" classic fairy tales for modern times.
 Another common element is that many of the previous heroes or villains have had a role reversal, with female villains usually becoming more enlightened or empowered and befriending the heroine.
 Female characters (with few exceptions) rescue themselves after being similarly empowered and enlightened.

-The protagonist of each story purportedly conform to the above-mentioned ideologies to absurd, obsessive levels.
+The protagonist of each story purportedly conforms to the above-mentioned ideologies to absurd, obsessive levels.
 The satirical style used throughout the book, from the introduction to every one of the stories and then some, is that of an overly cautious, excessively verbose author who so fears offending or maligning any one reader that he is continually sidetracked and preoccupied by using politically correct (or pseudo-politically correct) terminology and phrasing, to the point of ridiculousness and redundancy.
 However, the book is absent of polemics—its stories are styled only upon a deadpan context of removing of all traditional bias, stereotype and prejudice from well-known fiction, under the pretense of not warping young minds.